bigbeartechworld/big-bear-casaos/templates/README.md

 ## Big Bear CasaOS App Store

-This repository contains the BigBearCasaOS App Store, which comes pre-installed alongside IceWhale's own app store on their hardware and software platforms including CasaOS and ZimaOS.
+This repository contains the BigBearCasaOS App Store, which comes pre-installed alongside IceWhale's own app store on their hardware and software platforms, including CasaOS and ZimaOS.
 As an independent company, BigBearTechWorld has established an official partnership with IceWhale to provide this app store as a default option on IceWhale products.
-The app store is fully maintained by BigBearTechWorld and the BigBearCommunity as a separate entity from IceWhale, while maintaining a collaborative partnership.
+The app store is fully maintained by BigBearTechWorld and the BigBearCommunity as a separate entity from IceWhale while maintaining a collaborative partnership.

 ## App Store Sponsorship Opportunities

 We offer app developers and companies the opportunity to gain visibility through sponsored placements in our recommended apps list.
-As one of the largest third-party app store and most up to date for CasaOS and ZimaOS and the default option on all IceWhale hardware, we can help your application reach a dedicated community of self-hosters and home server enthusiasts.
+As one of the largest third-party app stores and the most up-to-date for CasaOS and ZimaOS and the default option on all IceWhale hardware, we can help your application reach a dedicated community of self-hosters and home server enthusiasts.

 ### Sponsorship Tiers: